jgilbert01/aws-lambda-stream/README.md

 Various print utilities are provided, such as: `printStartPipeline` and `printEndPipeline`.

 ## Utilities
-Here are some highlights of utiltities that are avail in this library or Highland.js.
+Here are some highlights of utiltities that are available in this library or Highland.js.

 ### Backpressure
 Unlike imperative programming, functional reactive programming with streams provides natural backpressure because it is pull oriented.
-In other words, a slow downstream step will not pull the next upstream record until it is finished rocessing the current record.
+In other words, a slow downstream step will not pull the next upstream record until it is finished processing the current record.
 This helps us avoid overwhelming downstream services and systems.

 However, this does not hold true for services like DynamoDB that return throttling errors.
 In these cases we can use the Highland.js [rateLimit](https://highlandjs.org/#ratelimit) feature to provide explicit backpressure.